rajveersd13/Grocery_Store/README.md

 - **Checkout :**
 ![Alt text](code/static/Final%20images%20of%20project/checkout.png)

-## Customizing the FreshBasket Application
+## Customizing the Grocery_Store Application

 ![App sample](https://miro.medium.com/v2/resize:fit:720/0*0TLzPR5k59XzYheG)

-The FreshBasket project provides a solid foundation for building an online grocery delivery platform.
+The Grocery_Store project provides a solid foundation for building an online grocery delivery platform.
 You can customize and extend the application based on your specific requirements.
 Here are a few areas you might consider:

 - **UI/UX Design:** Modify the frontend templates and styles to match your brand identity and enhance the user experience.
 - **Payment Integration:** Integrate a payment gateway to enable secure online payments.